Suggestions for Surviving the Second Semester Chaos

-Moreover, this year is sure to have a lot of its own unique hurdles.
+Moreover, this year has a lot of its own unique hurdles.
 Some of us are teaching face to face.
-Others are teaching all virtually.
+Others are still teaching all virtually.
 Some of us are on a hybrid schedule.
-And then some plans, like my high school, have us teaching all schedules at once.
 Some of us don’t know from one day to the next what we will be doing because the plan changes so frequently.

 TREAT IT LIKE THE FIRST DAY OF SCHOOL

 Be friendly and warm.
 Tell students how much you missed them.
 Make them feel like you really want them to be there and you are happy they are in your class.
 If you have new students, give an introduction and allow students to get to know one another.
 Don’t take the first day back too seriously or feel the need to get straight to business.

 Use this reflection and goal-setting activity to get students back in the school mode.
 It can be assigned digitally as a Google Slide or as a printable for in-person students.
 The engaging activity really works to get students focused while having fun!
 It is also a perfect time to take care of house-keeping necessities, such as giving new students a textbook, re-arranging the seating chart, taking attendance, etc.